ibowditch/userdocs/_sources/kiosk.md.txt

 The Kiosk will beep when a tag is registered, as follows:

-* Single high pitched tone for signing in
+* Single high-pitched tone for signing in
-* Single low pitched tone for signing out
+* Single low-pitched tone for signing out
 * Multiple tones when a choice of events is required

 (flowchart)=